Malekikh/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
-    > What software did you use to create your data visualization?
+    > What software did you use to create your data visualization? excel and python

-    > Who is your intended audience?
+    > Who is your intended audience? general audience

-    > What information or message are you trying to convey with your visualization?
+    > What information or message are you trying to convey with your visualization? in ttc subway delay data collected from 2025, the correlation of delay (in minutes) vs. station name.
+Top 20 most delayed stations.
     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
-With what elements of your plots?
+With what elements of your plots? aesthetic.
     > How did you ensure that your data visualizations are reproducible?
-If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization? create a filtered data
     > How did you ensure that your data visualization is accessible?
+using libraries
     > Who are the individuals and communities who might be impacted by your visualization?
+those who uses subway

-    > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    > How did you choose which features of your chosen dataset to include or exclude from your visualization? using personal judgment
     > What ‘underwater labour’ contributed to your final data visualization product?
+-
 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**